cloudfoundry/notifications/V2_API.md

 Run the acceptance suite to re-generate the documentation.
 -->

-# API docs
+# API docs - DEPRECATED
-This is version 2 of the Cloud Foundry notifications API.
-Integrate with this API in order to send messages to developers and billing contacts in your CF deployment.
+This is version 2 of the Cloud Foundry notifications API and is no longer supported.
+Please use [version 1](/V1_API.md) Integrate with this API in order to send messages to developers and billing contacts in your CF deployment.

 ## Authorization Tokens
 See [here](https://github.com/cloudfoundry/uaa/blob/master/docs/UAA-Tokens.md) for more information about UAA tokens.